7 Career Mistakes To Avoid

 “The only one managing your career is you!”

 You’ve probably heard this advice many times from multiple sources.
-However, what these well-meaning advisors neglected to tell you is that managing your own career is hard!
-You spent the formative years of your life and education following a clearly prescribed plan with a clearly mapped out path to success, but as soon as you accept your first job there’s no one direction to go in.
+However, these well-meaning advisors may have neglected to tell you that managing your career is hard!
+You spent the formative years of your life and education following a prescribed plan with a mapped-out path to success.
+However, as soon as you accept your first job, there’s no one direction to go in.
 It’s up to you to decide where you want to go in your career and how you want to get there.

-As recruiters, we’re happy to help you decide what success looks like for you and how we can help you get there, but we also see a lot of candidates who come to us to try and undo career mistakes they’ve already made.
-Many of these candidates seem to make the same kinds of serious career blunders that are easily avoidable, simply by being aware of them.
+As recruiters, we’re happy to help you decide what success looks like for you and how we can help you get there.
+Still, we also see many candidates who come to us to try and undo career mistakes they’ve already made.
+Many of these candidates seem to make the same kinds of severe career blunders that are easily avoidable by simply being aware of them.
 We’ve compiled some of the most common mistakes we hear about from candidates so that you can avoid the same traps.

 1) Falling asleep on your career

 This is one of the most common mistakes we see and is also why many candidates reach out to us in the first place.
 You took your job because you needed it out of college, even though it wasn’t what you were passionate about.
 It was pretty ok, so you stayed long enough to get promoted.
 Ten years later, it’s still just ok, but you feel like you can’t start over at this stage.
 Sound familiar?
 If so, you need to stop coasting and start managing your career now!
 Giving us a call is a good start…

 Maybe you slightly oversold your abilities on your resume, or perhaps you pretended to enjoy a particular responsibility that you actually hate in order to get the job.
 Over time, you’ll find yourself struggling to keep up, or you’ll be stuck doing a task you hate while having to pretend you love it.
 This is relatively easy to fix, but it’s better to just present yourself authentically in the first place.